 Rethinking Parcel Spend:

-Developing Strategies to Reduce the Impact of Peak Surcharges
+How to Reduce the Impact of Peak Surcharges

 Over the last several years, parcel shippers have seen general rate increases of up to 5% annually from FedEx and UPS.
 Last year, dimensional weight pricing added to the burden of rate increases.
 This year, carriers upped the ante with peak surcharges on top of annual increases.
 Every year, supply chain leaders are struggling with the impacts of the increases and looking for strategies to minimize the effects of rising transportation costs, especially during peak season.
 To help make sense of the changes and provide insights on what to do about them, we sat down with parcel industry experts Rob Martinez, CEO at Shipware and Rich Jenkins, strategy manager at Fortna.
+In this article, we will focus on trends within the parcel industry, newly implemented peak surcharges and provide recommendations from industry analysts to manage rising transportation costs.
+Understanding that choices made within the four walls can also have a significant impact on parcel spend, we will follow-up with what can be done within the distribution center process in order to mitigate increasing transportation factors that drive up spend.

 Recently parcel carriers added surcharges for peak deliveries.
 What are the changes and what is the reasoning behind them?

 Rob: UPS has implemented a new surcharge for residential deliveries for peak days throughout the year, including the upcoming holiday peak.
 While UPS has not yet extended the peak surcharges to other holidays outside Christmas, FedEx has been clear that this is a peak surcharge, not simply a holiday surcharge.
 Meaning that Valentine’s Day, Mother’s Day and other holidays will also be affected by the surcharge.
 The reason behind the peak surcharge is that parcel carriers incur significantly higher costs during peak times due to the increase in volume.
 For instance, UPS experiences close to a 2-to-1 ratio increase in volume between Thanksgiving and Christmas.
 Due to the increase in volume and service requirements caused by the rise in eCommerce, carriers have had to make major infrastructure investments in recent years.
 This resulted in significantly higher operating costs and carriers are simply passing these costs off to shippers.
 UPS and FedEx have both had to create new sort capacity within their facilities and feel it’s fair to pass on costs to customers.
+Rich: While peak volumes have always been a challenge to logistics providers, the shift to eCommerce has shortened the peak transportation window significantly.
+In the past, some of peak was smoothed out as the inventory buildup at DCs and stores happened well before the consumer rush.
+In a post-eCommerce world, there isn’t as much pre-positioning of inventory to take volume off carriers during peak.
+The bottom line is highly seasonal shippers simply cost more to serve as carrier operations approach and exceed capacity during holiday periods.

 The new surcharges align UPS’ pricing more accurately with the true cost to serve and may even lessen peak’s impact on annual rate increases in the future.